Kav-K/GPTDiscord/README.md

 # Commands

-`!g` - Display help text for the bot
+`/help` - Display help text for the bot

+`/g <prompt>` Ask the GPT3 Davinci 003 model a question.

-`!g converse` - Start a conversation with the bot, like ChatGPT
+`/chat-gpt` - Start a conversation with the bot, like ChatGPT

-`!g end` - End a conversation with the bot.
+`/end-chat` - End a conversation with the bot.

-`!draw <prompt>` - Have DALL-E generate images based on a prompt
+`/draw <prompt>` - Have DALL-E generate images based on a prompt

-`!gp` - Display settings for the model (temperature, top_p, etc)
+`/settings` - Display settings for the model (temperature, top_p, etc)

-`!gs <setting> <value>` - Change a model setting to a new value
+`/settings <setting> <value>` - Change a model setting to a new value

-`!g <prompt>` Ask the GPT3 Davinci 003 model a question.

-`!gu` Estimate current usage details (based on davinci)
+`/usage` Estimate current usage details (based on davinci)

-`!gs low_usage_mode True/False` Turn low usage mode on and off.
+`/settings low_usage_mode True/False` Turn low usage mode on and off.
 If on, it will use the curie-001 model, and if off, it will use the davinci-003 model.

-`!imgoptimize <image prompt text>` Optimize a given prompt text for DALL-E image generation.
+`/imgoptimize <image prompt text>` Optimize a given prompt text for DALL-E image generation.

-`!delete_all_conversation_threads` - Delete all threads related to this bot across all servers.
+`/delete_all_conversation_threads` - Delete all threads related to this bot across all servers.

+`/local-size` - Get the size of the local dalleimages folder

+`/clear-local` - Clear all the local dalleimages.

 # Configuration

 All the model parameters are configurable inside discord.
-Type `!gp` to view all the configurable parameters, and use `!gs <param> <value>` to set parameters.
-For example, if I wanted to change the number of images generated by DALL-E by default to 4, I can type the following command in discord: `!gs num_images 4`
+Type `!gp` to view all the configurable parameters, and use `/settings <param> <value>` to set parameters.
+For example, if I wanted to change the number of images generated by DALL-E by default to 4, I can type the following command in discord: `/settings num_images 4`